rupalithapa1/demo2/README.md

-1.to check which branches are present: git branch 2.creating new branch: git checkout -b name_of_branch 3.when pushing to a new branch: git push origin name_of_branch
+1.to check which branches are present: git branch 2.creating new branch: git checkout -b name_of_branch 3.when pushing to a new branch: git push origin name_of_branch 4.when pulling from a new branch: git pull origin name_of_branch